Louisville Classical Academy

-Louisville Classical Academy (or LCA) is a nonsectarian, independent school from kindergarten through grade nine.
+Louisville Classical Academy (or LCA) is a nonsectarian, independent school from preschool through grade 10 in the 2026–27 school year, adding one grade per year to reach grade 12 by 2028–29.
 The school is located in the Highlands neighborhood of Louisville, Kentucky.
 LCA provides a classical liberal arts education founded in literature, Latin, Greek, mathematics, and music.

-Curriculum

-LCA's curriculum includes English, mathematics, science, history, Latin, Greek, art, music fundamentals, and choral music.
-Students also study geography, logic and rhetoric, and literature such as the Homeric epics.
-Electives, which vary by quarter, include drama and soccer.
-Private music instruction is available in piano, voice, guitar, and violin (on a weekly basis).
-LCA's average class size is eight students.

-Extracurricular activities

-LCA's students have opportunities to participate in activities such as the National Junior Classical League, a student organization.
-The school has sent academic teams to the MathCounts competition, the statewide Governor's Cup, and National Quiz Bowl competitions.
-In 2013, the youngest contestant in the Scripps National Spelling Bee was a third-grade student from LCA.
-Members of the LCA chess team have received awards at the local, regional, and state levels.

 History

 LCA opened as a full-time institution in Prospect, Kentucky, in 2007.
 The school was founded by Marcia Cassady (a former lawyer), Amanda Proietti, and Gerald Proietti.

 Accreditation

 LCA is a provisional member of the Independent Schools Association of the Central States (ISACS) as of October 29, 2024.